apoorvam/algorithms/README.md

 * Stack
     - Using linked lists
     - Using array
+    - With max
 * Queue
     - Using linked lists
     - Using array
+* Queue using two stacks

 ### Usage